DuncanCragg/OnexOS/README-App.md

 Further, unlike Minecraft:

- - our panels can have proper rounded text and your photos on them
- - there's only one world that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
+ - there's only one shared family world, that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
  - there's no account set-up or logging in: you can all just jump in and get started immediately!
+ - each family member can have their own stuff on their own device rather than joining someone else's world - links work across devices, too, and everything is shared securely just over the domestic WiFi; but you can all keep working on your own creations away from home and re-sync when you return.

+Oh, and:

+ - our panels can have proper rounded text and your photos on them!

 ### What's the business model?

 There is none.
 Free and Open software.
 No adverts.

-### Where does all our stuff go?

-Each family member can have their own stuff on their own devices, and everything is shared over the domestic WiFi.
-Nothing need leave the home unless you want it to (and anyway, you'll need to wait for the internet-enabled version for that).

 ____________________________________